encord-team/encord-active/docs/docs/getting-started.md

 encord-active download
 ```

+This will allow you to choose a dataset to download.
-This will download a pre-built project to a new directory in your current working directory.
+The dataset will be downloaded to a new directory in your current working directory.

 When the download process is complete, you visualise the results by following the printed instructions or following the steps in [Running the App](#running-the-app) section below.